 The fortress was built in 1077 and served as a defensive fortification that has lasted centuries.
 Touched on earlier, the fortress was built under the command of Archbishop Leonhard von Keutschach in 1077 and was constructed to help consolidate the Catholic Church’s grip on the wealthy town of Salzburg.

 The fortress would soon become part of the town’s defenses against foreign invaders and attacks on trade routes from neighboring states.
-When it was first built, the humble castle consisted of a motte and bailey kept within a courtyard surrounded by wooden palisade walls.
+When it was first built, the humble castle consisted of a motte and bailey in a courtyard surrounded by wooden palisade walls.

 The fortress slowly expanded over approximately 400 years until 1495 when von Helfestein’s far successor, Archbishop Leonhard von Keutschach, ordered drastic modifications, resulting in the magnificent stronghold we see today.

-Throughout its nearly 1,000-year existence, the fortress has only been assaulted once, during the German Peasants’ War.
+Throughout its nearly 1,000-year existence, the fortress was only assaulted once during the German Peasants’ War.
 It was, however, surrendered to the French without a shot fired during the Napoleonic War of the Second Coalition.

 See Related: Best Travel Apps for Europe

 What is the most convenient way to reach Hohensalzburg Fortress?

 The easiest way to reach Hohensalzburg Fortress is by taking the tram or “funicular.”
 Tram line 2 leaves from any stops and will take you to Hohensalzburg Fortress.

 You can also walk there if you want to, but it takes around 30 minutes, and the Hohensalzburg Fortress is an uphill climb the whole way there!
 A taxi will cost about 15 Euros, while Uber costs around 10 Euros.